TheMadProphet/Bannerlord-DevKit/README.md

 ---

 ## 🧩 For Mod Developers
+TODO: Maybe

-You can easily extend **Bannerlord DevKit** with your own tools or debug windows.
+You can easily extend **Modding DevKit** with your own tools or debug windows.

 Example: